Mississippi E-Bike Laws 2026: Natchez Trace

 A common citation error in retailer SEO blogs is referencing §63-3-103 alone as Mississippi's e-bike statute. §63-3-103 is the general traffic-code definitions chapter — HB 1195 amended it to fold "bicycle" in to include "electric bicycle," but the operative e-bike rules (class definitions, path access, age, speedometer, label) live at §63-3-1315 inside Article 27 (the John Paul Frerer Bicycle Safety Act).
 Cite §63-3-1315 as the operating statute and §63-3-103 only as the supporting definition cross-reference.

-Where you can ride
+Where can you ride an e-bike in Mississippi?

 Same rights and duties as a regular bicycle.
 All three classes may use roads and bike lanes.